ParisaMousavi/AutomotiveFunctionalSafetyCompliance/PidController.md

 # About PID Controller

-For small low torque motors with little or no gearing, one procedure you can use to get a good baseline tune is to probe its response to a
+For small low torque motors with little or no gearing, one procedure you can use to get a good baseline tune is to probe its response to a disturbance.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzk5NjE5NzYxXX0=
+eyJoaXN0b3J5IjpbNzI5MTY3ODcxXX0=
 -->